hasura/gatsby-gitbook-starter/content/introduction.md

 metaDescription: "This is the meta description"
 ---

 Some introduction text.
 Lists out all the headings from h1 to h6.
+Markdown link handling for relative and absolute URLs.
 Easy to customise.

 # Heading H1
 Heading 1 text